 Examples of drugs used in animals include prescription and non-prescription medicines (over-the-counter) such as analgesics, antibiotics, antiparasitics, and growth promotants.

 Adverse reactions to food products experienced by consumers or reported to industry should be reported to the Canadian Food Inspection Agency.
 You can use the Recall Contact List for Canadian Food Inspection Agency (CFIA) Notification to find local phone numbers.

 Examples of food include dairy, egg, egg products, fish, seafood, honey, fresh/processed fruits and vegetables, organic products, meat and poultry, and retail food.

-Medical device users are encouraged to report device-related incidents directly to Health Canada by completing a Medical Device Problem Report.
+Medical device users are encouraged to report device-related incidents directly to Health Canada by completing a Health Product Complaint Form.
 Completed problem reports and general inquiries are to be directed to the Operational Centre of the Health Products and Food Branch Inspectorate in your area.

 Examples of medical devices include defibrillators, syringes, surgical lasers, hip implants, medical laboratory diagnostic instruments (including X-ray, ultrasound devices), contact lenses, and condoms.

 Adverse reactions and incidents relating to radiation emitting medical devices can also voluntarily be reported to the Radiation Emitting Devices Program.